Podcastindex-org/podcast-namespace/proposal-docs/verify/verify.md

 />
 ```

 The presence of the `<podcast:verify>` tag means that this feed supports quick claiming.
-The `pub` attribute is the
+The tag will have two required
+attributes that must be present:

+ * `auth` (required):  The https URL of a "quick claim" page on the hosting provider that is protected by customer login.
-public key you will use later to check the authenticity of the hosting provider's response.
+ * `pub` (required):  The public key corresponding to the private key the hosting provider users to sign claiming requests.

 <br>